utessel/femto/README.md

   - allows to read the flash and fuses
   - allows to read and write the EEPROM and, of course:
-  - allows to flash new code (and set fuses)
+  - allows to flash new code (but not set fuses)

 The usage of the watchdog is making this loader hopefully very useful: